Educology

 integration attempts failed because cultural and subjective factors played almost no role.
 Now we

-cultural factors and the level of collective awareness of development play an
+know that the cultural factors and the level of collective awareness of development play an

-essential, if not decisive, role in the implementation of the integration process.
+essential, if not decisive, role in the implementation of the integration process .
 The integration

 process requires shaping an appropriate cultural basis and a quite new social awareness.